ssh4net/UnRAWer/README.md

 Limitations
 -------
-Cropping RAWs not garantee to be identical to commercial raw processors crop.
+Cropping RAWs is not guaranteed to be identical to commercial raw processors' crops.

 # User Manual
-Settings available through *.toml config file and UI menu
+Settings are available through *.toml config file and UI menu

+## Headless (CLI)

+Process single RAW file from CLI using default config file settings (less efficient way to use CLI)

+`UnRAWer.exe path_to_file.ext`

+Process a folder with raw files from CLI using default config file settings.

+`UnRAWer.exe path_to_folder`

+Process multiply folders with raw files from CLI using default config file settings and more silent verbosity

+`UnRAWer.exe -v=1 path_to_folder1 path_to_folder2`

+Process multiply inputs (folders and files) with raw files from CLI using default config file settings and more verbosity

+`UnRAWer.exe -v=4 path_to_folder1 path_to_folder2 path_to_file1.ext path_to_file2.ext path_to_file3.ext`

+Process multiply inputs (folders and lists) with raw files from CLI using custom config file settings and more verbosity

+`UnRAWer.exe -v=4 path_to_config.toml path_to_folder1 path_to_file_list.txt`

 ## Global
 Global app settings